Tim Farron: Leadership of the Liberal Democrats

 In May 2015, Farron confirmed his candidacy for the 2015 Liberal Democrats leadership election on BBC Radio 4.
 On 16 July he won the leadership election with 56.5% of the vote, ahead of Norman Lamb who achieved 43.5%.

 Farron's first speech at the September 2015 Liberal Democrat Conference in Bournemouth was praised in the press.

 At the 2017 general election, Farron was again re-elected, decreasing his share of the vote to 45.8% and seeing his majority cut to just 777.
 He stated he would step down as party leader following the election, stating that he had become "torn between living as a faithful Christian and serving as a political leader".
 He remained in office until the unopposed election of Vince Cable as party leader.

 Career after party leadership

-Farron was again re-elected at the 2019 general election, increasing his share of the vote to 48.9% and increasing his majority to 1,934.
+Farron was again re-elected as a member of parliament at the 2019 general election, increasing his share of the vote to 48.9% and increasing his majority to 1,934.

 At the 2024 general election, Farron was again re-elected with an increased vote share of 62.7% and an increased majority of 21,472.
 He received 31,061 votes, the highest number of any candidate in the election.

+Since 2021, Farron has hosted a radio show on Premier Christian Radio called 'A Mucky Business with Tim Farron', discussing Christianity and politics.

 Political positions

-Among political observers, Farron is widely seen as being of left-leaning political position.
+Among political observers, Farron is widely seen as being of a left-leaning political position.
 In a September 2016 interview, he identified the Liberal Democrats under his leadership as being centre-left.

-Policy as Liberal Democrat leader
+Policy priorities as Liberal Democrat leader

 In August 2015, Farron identified seven campaigning priorities for the Liberal Democrats.
 These were rural affairs, the EU referendum, mental health, immigration, civil liberties, the green economy, and housing.